 Justine managed Irish rock band Preachers Son (2010/16) and in 2003 Justine obtained an honours Gdip in Web Design and Multimedia Authoring.
-Since then, she has worked freelance for a variety of clients, amongst them FUSIO one of Ireland's leading web strategy, design & development companies.
-To date Justine has also enjoyed a career in fashion as both a model and choreographer encompassing runway, editorial and advertising with Models Office and Dominique (Brussels), Touche (Amsterdam) and Morgan The Agency (Dublin).
+Since then, she has worked freelance for a variety of clients, amongst them FUSIO one of Ireland's leading web design & development companies.
+Justine has also enjoyed a career in fashion: runway, editorial and advertising with Models Office and Dominique (Brussels), Touche (Amsterdam) and Morgan The Agency (Dublin).